 So let’s imagine for a moment that we go with the pun’s associations and reverse translations — using “shrewd” or “prudent” for the humans and “naked” for the snake.
 Or use the same variety of translations for each since surely a native speaker would have heard that variety of meanings.

 The serpent might as well be naked like the humans and unlike the other wild beasts, who all feature furry or hairy skins.
 Indeed, hairiness distinguishes animals or an animal nature.
-Isaac mistakes Jacob for his hairy brother, Esau, a “man of the outdoors,” when Jacob disguises himself with a hairy animal skin.
+Isaac mistakes Jacob for his hairy brother, Esau, a “man of the outdoors,” when Jacob’s mother disguises Jacob with a hairy animal skin.
 The serpent and the first humans are alike in their hairlessness.

 Similarly, the humans might just as well be shrewd or prudent after they eat from the tree.
 They, like the serpent, now know good from bad.
-Arum tells us that both humans and the serpent are capable of planning, strategizing, scheming and manipulating.
+Arum–ayrome tells us that both humans and the serpent are capable of planning, strategizing, scheming and manipulating.
 This beautiful and nuanced story gives us a range of meaningful possibilities with its artistry.

 The layered meaning becomes even more pronounced as we see the same reversal take place for the humans as for the serpent.
 Just as the serpent is to “crawl on its belly” and eat dirt, making face-to-face partnership with the human impossible, the humans are demoted from their role as God’s representative.

 - God reminds the humans that they are animals like their nonhuman fellow animals by assigning them nonhuman animal food, grasses of the field, as their agricultural products falter.

 - And God reminds them that they, like nonhuman animals, are from the earth and, like the serpent, will return to it.